ov-1-kenobi/dach/README.md

 - A structure that covers the top of a building and provides protection from the elements.
 - A part of a vehicle that covers the interior space.

+# DACH Stack Idea
+A lite weight collection of technologies that gets out of the way and lets you decide how much JavaScript you need.
+Develop hosted locally off of Azurite services, deliver HTML/X from your backend, use the HTMX attributes for interaction and Daisy+Tailwind CSS for pre-made styles and themes, then deploy to Azure.

+Save all the JavaScript for where it really counts, anywhere stuff doesn't work the way it's supposed to, out of the box, but tldr the documentation

 # DACH Stack Project Template

 Welcome to the DACH Stack project template!
 This repository provides a starter template for building modern web applications using the **DACH Stack**: